Running the REF on a rainy Sunday afternoon: Do metrics match peer review?

 In the early part of the 21st century I spent many many hours in RAE (Research Assessment Exercise) committees, preparing for the University of Bradford's submission to RAE 2001.
 As a junior academic I initially felt honoured to be asked to participate in this kind of "strategic" work.
 However, it didn't take long for me to realise the futility of this exercise.
 Soon, I started to resent the way in which all of this committee work fragmented my research time.

-So when I moved to Australia in 2001, I was mightily relieved to be rid of this type of government research assessment exercise.
+So when I moved to Australia in 2001, I was mightily relieved to be rid of these government research assessment exercises.
 Or so I thought...
 In March 2010, I accepted my Dean's request to become Associate Dean Research.
 Only later I discovered that my immediate predecessor had only lasted for a year; the work associated with the first Excellence in Research for Australia (ERA) exercise had been the final straw for him.
 As the new ADR, I experienced the joy of being responsible for the 2012 ERA exercise.
 To say I wasn't sorry to step down before preparation for the next one (ERA 2015) began is a bit of an understatement.

 Since returning back to the UK in 2014, my bewilderment at the enormous amount of time and money spent on the REF (Research Excellence Framework, the latest reincarnation of the RAE) has only grown.
 And given that, since 2013, I have started publishing more and more in the area of citation analysis, I thought it was time to use that expertise to propose an alternative to the REF.
 You can read the result here.